igorskyflyer/file-formats/adbt/README.md

 <br>

-Each property in the `*.adbt.meta` file has a corresponding placeholder variable that you can use in your header files.
+Each property in the `*.adbm` file has a corresponding placeholder variable that you can use in your header files.
 Placeholders can have aliases.
 Placeholders provided by meta files are substituted during compile-time.

 <br>